simon-anthony/VodafoneOEM/lib/python/README.md

 </code></pre>

 ##### SSH
-In the sshd configuration file for PAM ensure that the entries for pam_gnome_keyring.so are present for the auth,  password and session service types as follows:
+In the sshd configuration file for PAM ensure that the entries for `pam_gnome_keyring.so` are present for the _auth_,  _password_ and _session_ service types as follows:

 <pre class=console><code>$ <b>cat /etc/pam.d/sshd</b>
 #%PAM-1.0